TimothyEarley/TimothyEarley.github.io/filter-dsl-context-receivers/filterDSL.md

 Conclusion
 ----------

 We have seen how context receivers can help keep our DSL clean by plumbing through needed information.
-I'm looking forward to what other uses the community can up using this new Kotlin feature.
+I'm looking forward to what other uses the community can come up using this new Kotlin feature.

 If anyone comes up with a better solution please let me know.
 Maybe an alternative would be [Arrow proofs](https://arrow-kt.io/docs/meta/proofs/)?
 If it gets picked back up again.